The Political Risk To Stocks

 We are already in a very long period of economic expansion, even if it's not a very vigorous one.
 But the latter isn't surprising because growth is simply limited by the twin structural forces of low growth in the labor force and low productivity growth.

-Given these constraints, which are not easy to loosen, economic growth has actually been pretty good, and continues to be pretty good.
+Given these constraints, which are not easy to loosen, economic growth has actually been pretty good and continues to be pretty good.

 But this isn't necessarily going to last, even if there are arguments to suppose that the business cycle has prolonged and flattened out.

 So at a certain time the US will hit a recession again.
 Perhaps there will be another financial crisis.
 This doesn't necessarily have to be generated at home.
-We've seen that in the mid 1990s, when a fairly small economy like Thailand caused serious ripple effects in the world economy.
+We've seen that in the mid-1990s when a fairly small economy like Thailand caused serious ripple effects in the world economy.

 There are known risks (the eurozone internal incompatibilities, Chinese credit), but then there are of course many others that don't feature so prominently on the radar screen.
 How will a number of OPEC countries cope if the price of oil remains low for the foreseeable future?